Mujjabi/DevOps/Docker/Docker.md

 For nonofficial image, you have the account name before the slash (devopeasylearning), the repository name after the slash(s5ramces) and image name after the : (latest).

+Sometimes, the company can pull an official image like ubuntu, add some security packages and then push it back to their own repository under a different image name.

+Forexample, we can tag the image ubuntu and rename it to something else.

+docker tag ubuntu:latest  #This is official image of ubuntu docker tag devopseasylearning/S6:V2.0.0   #This is unofficial image called V2.0.0 from the S6 directory under the account of devopseasylearning.

 ### Exercise
 1- pull the  image called "postgres:14"